 It's easy to think of Social Engineering as peer pressure from fraudsters - instead of relying on hacking skills, they manipulate you into providing information willingly.
 The following illustrates a Social Engineering email - receiving an email from your CEO requesting money because of a personal emergency would be intimidating.
-Obviously you don't want to let down your ultimate boss, you're flattered she'd turn to you, and what a great opportunity to score some brownie points.
+Obviously, you don't want to let down your ultimate boss, you're flattered she'd turn to you, and what a great opportunity to score some brownie points.
 Your initial response might be to click the link.
 However, if you take a minute to ask yourself a few questions, you might see that's not such a great idea.
 How often would your CEO be in a position to need money?
 Are you really the person she would contact before friends and family?
 Does this situation feel like it could be legitimate?

 It's always a good idea to trust your instincts and verify a request is legitimate before responding to an email, clicking a link, or opening an attachment.
 Even in an "emergency" situation, you'll be seen as a hero for verifying before acting.

-Fore more information about Social Engineering, tap the image below.
+For more information about Social Engineering, tap the image below.

 The views, information, or opinions expressed in this article are solely those of the author and do not necessarily represent the views of Citizens State Bank and its affiliates, and Citizens State Bank is not responsible for and does not verify the accuracy of any information contained in this article or items hyperlinked within.
 This is for informational purposes and is no way intended to provide legal advice.